 - People struggling with addiction usually do well when receiving help with therapies directed toward a healthy lifestyle, such as dietary therapy and exercise therapy.
 Getting the right nutrition, exercising regularly, and getting adequate sleep make a huge difference for some people.

-After completing an inpatient program, patients should continue with their programs by seeing therapists and other professionals while adjusting to being home again.
-As many as 40 to 60 percent of people relapse, according to the National Institute on Drug Abuse.
+After completing a drug and alcohol addiction treatment program, patients should continue with their programs by seeing therapists and other professionals while adjusting to being home again.
+As many as 40 to 60 percents of people relapse, according to the National Institute on Drug Abuse.
 But this shouldn’t be viewed as failing.
 It is merely a sign that someone needs to adjust their recovery program.